41of the Best food markets and food halls in North America

 Salt Spring Market – Salt Spring Island, B.C.

 Salt Spring Island, part of British Columbia’s Gulf Islands, is known as Canada’s “Island of the Arts,”.
 On Saturdays, from the start of April to the end of October, over 140 artists and food producers display their art and products at Centennial Park.
 Everything sold at this market must be made, baked or grown by the vendors —the market calls it “The Homespun Guarantee.”
 On Tuesday afternoons from June until October, there is a food-and-vegetable-only market (plus flowers), featuring local organic farmers.

 St. Albert’s Farmer’s Market – St. Albert, AB

 St. Albert’s Farmers’ Market is the largest outdoor farmers’ market in Western Canada.
 It’s open every Saturday from June to October, and during market days, all of downtown St. Albert is transformed into a unique outdoor social and shopping space.
 The market features live music, food trucks and over 250 vendors who sell a variety of products from fresh produce, to shoes.

 Old Strathcona Farmer’s Market – Edmonton

-Old Strathcona’s mission is “We make it, we bake it, we grow it and we sell it,” no re-sellers allowed.
-Everything here from cheese to vegetables to woollen items, artwork, fruit wines are all made by the vendors.
-A must-try are the green onion pancakes but get there quickly the market is only open on Saturdays from 9-3.
+Old Strathcona’s mission is “We make it, we bake it, we grow it and we sell it,” no re-sellers are allowed.
+Everything here from cheese to vegetables to woollen items, artwork, and fruit wines is all made by the vendors.
+A must-try is the green onion pancakes but get there quickly the market is only open on Saturdays from 9-3.